jmakr0/OPPID-artifacts/README.md

-# OPPID: Single Sign-On with Oblivious Pairwise Pseudonyms
+# OPPID: Single Sign-On with Oblivious Pairwise Pseudonyms – Artifacts Repository

-This repository contains a prototypical implementation of the OPPID protocol, as described in the paper published at [PETS'25](https://petsymposium.org/2025/paperlist.php).
+This repository contains a prototype implementation of the OPPID protocol, as described in the paper published at [PETS'25](https://petsymposium.org/2025/paperlist.php).
 It also includes the evaluation benchmarks of Section 5 in the paper.
 Overall, these benchmarks compare the costs of the cryptographic operations of OPPID against four other Single Sign-On (SSO) protocols, focusing on execution times and resource usage in an isolated environment.